Pediatric Cancer Data Commons

 Filters and Search

 The Filters panel on the left side of the Exploration page can be used to narrow the Summary View results by selected variables.
-Filters act upon variables in the underlying data and are available for variables in the Subject, Disease and Molecular data domains.
+Filters act upon variables in the underlying data and are available for variables in the Subject, Disease, Molecular, etc. data domains.
 Use the expand icon (>) to see the controls available for a given filter.

-Note: some filters, such as Age at LKSS (Last Known Survival Status) have a slider to select an age range.
+Note: some filters, such as Age at Censor Status have a slider to select an age range.

 A bin size limit of five has been implemented for all data filters as an additional measure of participant privacy.
 Bin size refers to the minimum sample size reporting threshold.
 A lock icon will appear next to the filter that includes less than five subjects.